 Chocolate hazelnut paste

-Various dried fruit fillings (on BB or in Marcy Goldman's book Treasury of Jewish Holiday Baking, Whitecap Books)
+Various dried fruit fillings (check BB archives or Marcy Goldman's Treasury of Jewish Holiday Baking)

-Cream the shortening and butter with the sugar.
+In a mixer bowl, cream the shortening and butter (or all butter) with the sugar.
 Add eggs and blend until smooth.
 (If mixture is hard to blend or seems curdled, add a bit of the flour to bind it).